SSC Braille Competency Course, Unified English Braille Contracted (Grade 2)

 According to the Guidance on Appropriate Qualifications for Teachers of Children and Young Persons who are Visually Impaired, published by the Scottish Government, Local Authorities ‘need to ensure that all visually impaired pupils who need to use Braille are taught by appropriately qualified teachers who have competence in Braille to Grade 2’.

-This course is for sighted people working with children and young people who use, or who may need to use Contracted Unified English Braille (UEB) (formerly Grade 2), eg, teachers, additional needs support assistants, parents/carers, etc. It offers the opportunity to acquire competence in reading and writing Contracted UEB braille.
+This course is for sighted people working with children and young people who use, or who may need to use Contracted Unified English Braille (UEB) (formerly known as Grade 2), eg, teachers, additional needs support assistants, parents/carers, etc. It offers the opportunity to acquire competence in reading and writing Contracted UEB braille.

 The SSC’s Braille course is based on the centre’s belief that all learners of Braille should do so by using a Perkins Braille Writer (or other paper carrying machine) and paper.
 Offering a Braille course that can be accessed via an electronic device may mislead a new and/or inexperienced practitioner into believing that this is also the best way to teach young children.
 Effective and efficient use of two hands is essential for reading and interpreting tactile diagrams and this technique can only be developed by reading a hard Braille copy, never by using a Braille display that shows only a single line at a time.
 For young children learning Braille the importance of developing a good, two-handed reading technique can never be overemphasised.

 The course format is distance learning and commences in April/September of each year.
 The maximum time allowed to complete the course is 18 months.
-The course runs continuously for this period - holidays are not factored into the timetable.
+The course runs continuously for this period - holidays etc are not factored into the timetable.

 NB: Applicants will only be accepted for a 1st April start, or a 1st September start, if places are available (20 max).
 Thereafter applicants will be added to a waiting list for the next April intake.